Skip to content

 Connector Module Overview

 SrotaX Connect packages the ingress/egress connectors that feed streaming pipelines.
-Use it when you need Kafka, Event Hubs, MongoDB, or custom sources and sinks beyond in-process pipelines.
+Use it when you need Kafka ingress/egress, HTTP sinks, or custom sources and sinks beyond in-process pipelines.

 1. Prerequisites